-Deerhorn Clarkia is a native annual flower that can commonly be found growing in rocky forest and grasslands, or in disturbed soils throughout the northwest United States.
-At maturity, this plant reaches the height of 18” and features a hairy erect stem that has 2-3” lance-shaped leaves alternating around it, and topped with clusters of four divided fuchsia flower petals and a prominent white pistil.
-This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self sows, and is great as a cut flower!
+Deerhorn Clarkia is a native annual flower that grows in rocky forests and grasslands or in disturbed soils throughout the northwest United States.
+At maturity, this plant reaches a height of 18” and features hairy erect stems, 2-3” lance-shaped leaves alternating around it, and topped with clusters of four divided fuchsia flower petals and a prominent white pistil.
+This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self-sows, and is used as a cut flower!

 Starting Deerhorn Clarkia Seeds

 Variety: Deerhorn Clarkia

 Also Known As: Pinkfairies, Ragged Robin, Large-Flower Clarkia, Pink-Fairies, Beautiful Clarkia

 Native to: British Columbia, Connecticut, Idaho, Massachusetts, Montana, Myanmar, Ohio, Oregon, South Dakota, Vermont, Washington, Wyoming.

 Light: Full Sun to Part Shade

 Attracts Beneficial Insects?: Yes.
 Bees and Butterflies, as well as being resistant to deer.